 Verifiers are encouraged to test the building as a whole, and if needed, to reach out to and attempt to contract a more experienced testing professional.
-Phius is open to alternative methods of testing as long as a proposed work scope is provided by the Verifier and sent in advance of testing to certification@Phius.org.
+Phius is open to alternative methods of testing as long as a proposed work scope is provided by the Verifier and Contact Us in advance of testing.